-Stow, a 43-year old former Santa Clara paramedic who was brutally battered after the game, suffered brain damage when his attackers pummeled him to to the ground and repeatedly kicked his head in an assault that lasted several minutes.
-His attackers left the scene before police arrived, but were caught later and now are awaiting trial.
+Stow, a 43-year old former Santa Clara paramedic who was brutally battered after the game, suffered brain damage when his attackers pummeled him to the ground and repeatedly kicked his head in an assault that lasted several minutes.
+His attackers left the scene before police arrived, but two men were arrested later and now are awaiting trial.

-"Something had to change, so it's definitely a big step in helping keep stadium's safe," said Bonnie Stow, Brian's sister.
+"Something had to change, so it's definitely a big step in helping keep stadiums safe," said Bonnie Stow, Bryan's sister.

 All professional sports franchises -- in the NBA, NFL, Major League baseball and others -- in California would be required to post written notices that display a phone number and text message number of stadium security personnel near most of the seating and in parking lots outside the stadium.